9 popular bathroom vanity materials: pros and cons

 Cons of porcelain:

-• Can be fragile, especially in tile form
+• It can be fragile, especially in tile form

 • It may require visible grouting, which can fade or wear away over time

 Engineered stone is a solid surface alternative to natural stone.
-Engineered stone is made out of a combination of crushed natural stone and acrylic resin and can be found in a wide variety of colours and natural-looking patterns.
+Consisting of crushed natural stone and acrylic resin and can be found in a variety of colours and natural-looking patterns.

 Pros of engineered stone: